 Can the Fellow Prismo get real espresso out of an Aeropress?

-If you’re expecting something like what you’d get at your local coffee shop then the short answer is no. You just can’t replicate the amount of pressure that you can make with an espresso machine.
+If you’re expecting something like what you’d get at your local coffee shop then the short answer is no. You just can’t replicate the amount of pressure that an espresso machine produces.
 But, with the Prismo you can make a concentrated dose of coffee that’s surprisingly close—if you follow the detailed instructions on how to do it.

 Fellow recommends a ratio off 20g of coffee to 50g of boiling water.
 Add all the water in 10-20 seconds, stir vigorously for another 20-30 seconds, and then plunge at 60 seconds.